maseology/sHydrology_analysis/md/about.md

 #### Cumulative discharge and BFI
 Total and baseflow discharge is accumulated and compared to the long-term trend; this can help identify periods in time where the flow regime has evidently been altered.

-A rolling-average Baseflow Index (BFI) plot has been added to futher identify changes to the flow regime.
+A rolling-average Baseflow Index (BFI) plot has been added to further identify changes to the flow regime.

 Both plots will automatically be refreshed depending on the time range selected on the hydrograph to the left; this allow quick insight into how the flow regime compares over different time periods.

+## Hydrograph statistical analysis:
 #### Peak flow frequency
 Peak flow frequency curves were modified (with gratitude) from [headwateranalytics.com](http://www.headwateranalytics.com/blog/flood-frequency-analysis-in-r) *(accessed December, 2016)*.